suffolklibraries/sljekyll/_events/bury-2019-01-30-julia-blake.md

 breadcrumb: y
 ---

 Join us for a fascinating talk from author Julia Blake about how she researches and writes her novels.
+Julia will also be signing books after her talk.

 Contact the library to book your place.